LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 .. note::
    ``PROJECT_<MACHINE>_VARIANTS/DEPS`` apply to all the shared specs.
-If you want to build a spec without them, you need to define an extra job.
-Note also that if you want to build a shared spec with no change, you will need to duplicate it from radiuss-shared-ci into your extra jobs and remove ``PROJECT_<MACHINE>_VARIANTS/DEPS``.
+If you want to build a spec without them, you need to define an extra job, even if this is a shared spec: in that case you can give the extra jobs the exact same name as the shared one so that the latter will be overridden.

 Non-RADIUSS Projects
 --------------------